jordyhenry/Udemy_ShaderCourse/README.md

 ### Instructions

-User de Left and Right Arrow keys to navigate through the shader examples
+Use the Left and Right Arrow keys to navigate through the shader examples